 Social media site: WeChat

 What it compares to: WhatsApp

-How it differs: WeChat is an online messaging app but it’s also so much more than that.
+How it differs: WeChat is an online messaging app, but it’s also so much more than that.
 WeChat is a one-stop application for all of your needs.
-It allows you to do a range of things such as get a taxi, book a doctors appointment, make day to day mobile payments in WeChat Pay, play games, create business pages and much more.
+It allows you to do a range of things.
+For example, getting a taxi, book a doctor’s appointment, making day-to-day mobile payments in WeChat Pay, playing games, creating business pages, and much more.